20+ Things to do with Kids in Prince Edward County 🍦

 Back to the land.

-8. To get up close and personal with farm animals, stop by Carsons Garden + Market to commune with their small herd of highly entertaining goats.
+7. To get up close and personal with farm animals, stop by Carsons Garden + Market to commune with their small herd of highly entertaining goats.
 The petting zoo at Waupoos Winery also fits the bill, with pigs, goats, sheep, ducks, mini-mules and chickens.
 (Remember that other farms are working farms – please refrain from feeding those cute cows or fancy strutting chickens and keep the safety of you and the animals in mind by staying off fences and out of fields.)

 8. Give those kiddos some space and just let them run.
 Get a breath of fresh air and reconnect with nature at our three provincial parks: Sandbanks, North Beach, Lake on the Mountain.
 Or, roam the trails and search the ponds for frogs at any of the local conservation areas: Little Bluff, Massassauga Point, Macaulay Mountain, Beaver Meadow.

 History and heritage.